How to configure Nikon Z6 wedding photography?

 STEP 4.
 Take control of shutter speed

-Shutter speed is the length of time when the digital sensor of your camera is revealed to the light.
-To make it precise, it determines how much time it will spend to take a shot.
+Shutter speed is the length of time when your camera’s digital sensor is revealed to the light.
+To make it precise, it determines how long it will take to take a shot.

 Nikon Z6 wedding photography settings - wedding